angeloreyes11/SQL-Project-/starting_with_questions.md

 ) AS CountryAverage
 ```

--- AVERAGE PRODUCTS ORDERED PER CITY AND OVERALL COMBINED AVERAGE OF ALL CITIES. --
+**-- AVERAGE PRODUCTS ORDERED PER CITY AND OVERALL COMBINED AVERAGE OF ALL CITIES --**

 ```SQL
 SELECT DISTINCT